magnuslian/ML_project2-1/README.md

 - *Helpers:* Contains 5 files. `given.py` and `submission_to_mask.py` were given at the start of the project.
 The first is heavily used in the code, and the second was used to create some of the masks in the report.
-`helpers.py` contains some necessary help methods and `post_processing.py` contains all the code we used for the postprocessing part of our submission. `model&hyper_parameter_tuning.py` contains an example of how we evaluated our model and tested for the best hyper parameters.
+`helpers.py` contains some necessary help methods. `post_processing.py` contains all the code we used for the postprocessing part of our submission. `model&hyper_parameter_tuning.py` contains an example of how we evaluated our model and tested for the best hyper parameters.
 Note the code for plotting the validation loss/accuracy per epoch which were used in the report.
 This file is runable.
-- *Model:* Contains 2 files. `model.py` contains our model ans is called in some other files.
+- *Model:* Contains 2 files. `model.py` contains our model and is called in some other files.
 'train_model.py' is a complete setup of how we trained our model.
 This file is runable.
-- *Plots:* Contains 1 file. 'plot_zero_mean.py' is the code for creating the plot of the initial data before and after zero-mean.
+- *Plots:* Contains 1 file. `plot_zero_mean.py` is the code for creating the plot of the initial data before and after zero-mean.
 - *Run:* Contains 2 files. `run.py` is the file which creates the submission for our best effort model.
 `weights_best.h5` is the weights for this model.